karimelkha/Assembler-roulette/README.md

 # Assembler-roulette
-Implementation of the roulette game on mips.
+Implementation of the roulette game in mips and C.